sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **show priority-group**

+This command displays:
-This command displays the user watermark or persistent-watermark for the Ingress "headroom" or "shared pool occupancy" per priority-group for  all ports
+1) The user watermark or persistent-watermark for the Ingress "headroom" or "shared pool occupancy" per priority-group for all ports.
+2) Dropped packets per priority-group for all ports

 - Usage:
   ```
   show priority-group (watermark | persistent-watermark) (headroom | shared)
+  show priority-group drop counters
   ```

 - Example: